-You can add additional partner organisation(s) by clicking on the "add partner" button.
+Please click the button to add information about the partner organisation(s).

 If you do not add a partner organisation at this stage, you will not be able to amend this at a later date.
 Any partner organisations will also need to have a registered PIC.
 Please repeat the same steps as for Applicant Organisation when adding information about partner organisations.
+You can add more than one partner, and any organisation or group which you intend to partner with or job shadow should be added here.